 After all the marketing efforts conversions indicate the transformation of users to customers.
 It points to the goal you have set and achieved over a period of estimated time.
 The sales that are accountable.

 An additional metric to the above 15 important ones includes ‘Adwords’.
 This metric is mainly crucial if you want to generate paid campaigns on google.

 It’s time to join the trip of successful online business by making use of google analytics for website now!
-Set up your online business now with PayUmoney!
+Set up your online business now by signing up on PayUmoney!